mastermonkeyhabib/GettingAndCleaningDataAssignment/CodeBook.md

 # Tidy Data Set

-The tidy data set can be found in data/tidyData.csv The data set contains 5 columns
+The tidy data set can be found in data/tidyData.txt The data set contains 4 columns

-1. Row identifier
-2. Activity name, one of: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+1. Activity name, one of: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-3. Subject number identifying the being recorded
+2. Subject number identifying the being recorded
-4. Feature for the recording.
+3. Feature for the recording.
 The full list of all possible values is found at the end of this document.
-5. The measurement value.
+4. The measurement value.

 The following steps were taken to produce a tidy data set
 1. The source data from the files were merged by line numbers: subject_test.txt, X_test.txt, y_test.txt